 How did you get into retail?

-I love collecting and hunting for beautiful objects: old, new antique vintage, whatever.
+I love collecting and hunting for beautiful objects: old, new, antique, and vintage.
 Having a retail space allows me the opportunity to share these objects and to continue to search for new ones.

 How did you transition into interior design?

 I put my heart and soul into remodeling both my first and my current family home.
 Even after being published for both of these projects, I never really considered doing Interior Design for anyone else.
-However, the retail stores have allowed others to both appreciate and want my unique point of view.
-When one of my devote customers asked me to “z hush” and help transform her home, I jumped at the chance.
+However, the retail store has allowed others to appreciate and gravitate towards my unique point of view.
+When one of my loyal customers asked me to “zhush” and help transform her home, I jumped at the chance.
 It was a great experience.
 Since then, I have had the pleasure of helping many people create beautiful and unique spaces to inhabit.

-If you would like help creating the home that you have always desired to live in, please email me at email@example.com, about my design services.
-I do everything from re-purposing existing furniture and accessories in your home to breaking down walls.
+If you would like help creating the home that you have always desired to live in, please email firstname.lastname@example.org, about our design services.